EXCLUSIVE-U.S. warned firms about Russia's Kaspersky software day after invasion -sources | Technology

 The classified briefings are part of Washington's broader strategy to prepare providers of critical infrastructure such as water, telecoms and energy for potential Russian intrusions.
 President Joe Biden said last week that sanctions imposed on Russia for its Feb.
 24 attack on Ukraine could result in a backlash, including cyber disruptions, but the White House did not offer specifics.

 "The risk calculation has changed with the Ukraine conflict," said the senior U.S. official about Kaspersky's software.
 "It has increased."
-Kaspersky, one of the cybersecurity industry's most popular anti-virus software makers, is headquartered in Moscow and was founded by a former Russian intelligence officer, Eugene Kaspersky.
+Kaspersky, one of the cybersecurity industry's most popular anti-virus software makers, is headquartered in Moscow and was founded by Eugene Kaspersky, who U.S. officials describe as a former Russian intelligence officer.

 A Kaspersky spokeswoman said in a statement that the briefings about purported risks of Kaspersky software would be "further damaging" to Kaspersky’s reputation "without giving the company the opportunity to respond directly to such concerns" and that it "is not appropriate or just."
 The senior U.S. official said Kaspersky's Russia-based staff could be coerced into providing or helping establish remote access into their customers' computers by Russian law enforcement or intelligence agencies.